Renko-Mei/Bookbarn/README.md

 ### Data model created
 We have created our data model & set up the entities and relationships.

+# How to run
+### To interact with the web application
+ - Build and run the web application, the instruction is stated in the below section.
+ - Open `http://localhost:5000` in your local browser.

-# Dotnet Run
+### Run locally
+ - Open up a command line window.
+ - Route to `./src` folder.
+ - Run `dotnet run --project BookBarn.csproj`.

+### Run in Vagrant with auto run enabled (default)
+ - Open up a command line window.
+ - Route to `./src` folder.
+ - Run `Vagrant up` and wait until the VM is ready to serve.
+   It may take up to 5 mins to start the dotnet server after the `vagrant up` or `vagrant provision` command completes!!

+### Run in Vagrant with auto run disabled
  - You can disable autorun by commenting out the section in the Chef `default.rb`

-### if autorun enabled:
-Please see http://localhost:5000.
-It may take up to 5 mins to start the dotnet server after the `vagrant up` or `vagrant provision` command completes!!
-Until that time you will see something like "connection was reset" as an error message.
+ - Open up a command line window
+ - Route to `./src` folder
+ - Run `Vagrant up` and wait until the VM is ready to serve.
+ - After Vagrant successfully provisioned the VM, run `vagrant ssh` to bring up the Linux shell of the VM.
+ - Run `cd project` followed by `dotnet run --project BookBarn.csproj`.

-To restart the server with your code changes:
+### To restart the server with your code changes:
 1. `vagrant halt`
 2. `vagrant up`

-### if autorun not enabled
-1. `vagrant ssh`
-2. `cd project/`
-3. `dotnet run`

-Check localhost:5000 :)
+# Technology Stack
+ - ASP.NET Core 2.0 MVC
+ - React.js
+ - Typescript for React.js
+ - jQuery
+ - Bootstrap
+ - Chart.js
+ - Webpack
+ - Babel
+ - Vagrant

 # Workflow